VerifyTests/Verify/docs/mdsource/parameterised.source.md

 ### Complex MemberData

 xUnit only exposes parameter information when the types certain types.
 For unknown types the parameter information cannot be retrieved from the xUnit context, and instead the parameters need to be explicitly passed in.
-This is done by calling `UseParameters()` on the base class.
+This is done by calling `UseParameters()`.

 snippet: xunitComplexMemberData